UTSCC09/project-frontend-frauds/proposal.md

 ### Required Elements
 - Vue Frontend
-- Deployed to Amazon Cloud Compute Instances (EC2)
+- Deployed to DigitalOcean Linux VMs (Droplets)
-- Workers that send emails after one hour of account registration
+-

 ### Obtaining 1.0 CF
 - OAuth 2.0 Client
 - Webhooks for flight changes/alerts
-- TBD
+- Workers that send emails after one hour of account registration
 ### Exceeding 1.0 CF

-- Secure continuous deployment of docker containers to Amazon Cloud Compute Instances using Amazon Cloud Deploy and Github Actions
+- Secure continuous deployment of docker containers to DigitalOcean Droplets using Github Actions and SSHing into the linux containers

 ## Beta Version Features